-The popcorn stitch is a bit of a weird one.
-I haven’t actually seen it used elsewhere very much, but it’s great for creating little thumbs on hands, or could even be used to make noses.
+The popcorn stitch is the first of the crochet stitches outside the basics that I learnt.
+In amigurumi it’s a great stitch for creating little thumbs on hands, or noses and toes.
 It can be a bit tricky to start with, but once you get the hang of it you’ll realise it’s quite simple.

 I like to use a stitch marker (such as a bobby pin) so that I can easily kep track of which stitch was the first, as we’ll need to find it again later.